Nicolae Iorga: 1937 retirement and Codreanu trials

-Iorga's murder
+Death

 The year 1940 saw the collapse of Carol II's regime.
 The unexpected cession of Bessarabia to the Soviets shocked Romanian society and greatly angered Iorga.
 At the two sessions of the Crown Council held on 27 June, he was one of six (out of 21) members to reject the Soviet ultimatum demanding Bessarabia's handover, instead calling vehemently for armed resistance.
 Later, the Nazi-mediated Second Vienna Award made Northern Transylvania a part of Hungary.
 This loss sparked a political and moral crisis, eventually leading to the establishment of a National Legionary State with Ion Antonescu as Conducător and the Iron Guard as a governing political force.
 In the wake of this reshuffling, Iorga decided to close down his Neamul Românesc, explaining: "When a defeat is registered, the flag is not surrendered, but its fabric is wrapped around the heart.
 The heart of our struggle was the national cultural idea."
 Perceived as Codreanu's murderer, he received renewed threats from the Iron Guard, including hate mail, attacks in the movement's press (Buna Vestire and Porunca Vremii) and tirades from the Guardist section in Vălenii.
 He further antagonized the new government by stating his attachment to the abdicated royal.

 Nicolae Iorga was forced out of Bucharest (where he owned a new home in Dorobanți quarter) and Vălenii de Munte by the massive earthquake of November.
 He then moved to Sinaia, where he gave the finishing touches to his book Istoriologia umană ("Human Historiology").
 He was kidnapped by a Guardist squad, the best-known member of which was agricultural engineer Traian Boeru, on the afternoon of 27 November, and killed in the vicinity of Strejnic (some distance from the city of Ploiești).
 He was shot at some nine times in all, with 7.65 mm and 6.35 mm handguns.
 Iorga's killing is often mentioned in tandem with that of agrarian politician Virgil Madgearu, kidnapped and murdered by the Guardists on the same night, and with the Jilava massacre (during which Carol II's administrative apparatus was decimated).
 These acts of retribution, placed in connection with the discovery and reburial of Codreanu's remains, were carried out independently by the Guard, and enhanced tensions between it and Antonescu.